-- registering for 8 or more credits of course work and/or dissertation and/or internship - registering for 4 or more credits of dissertation - registering for one or more credits of dissertation, dissertation continuation, or internship; doing "full-time" work on the dissertation or internship as defined by at least 24 hours a week or 720 hours per year; and having approval by the dissertation chair or internship supervisor that full-time work is being done.
+- · Registering for 4 or more credits of dissertation - Registering for one or more credits of dissertation, dissertation continuation, or internship; doing "full-time" work on the dissertation or internship as defined by at least 24 hours a week or 720 hours per year; and having approval by the dissertation chair or internship supervisor that full-time work is being done.
 Students may not take more than 16 credits during a semester.